kristofer/ziti/README.md

     CTRL-X: Cut region from Mark to Cursor into paste buffer
     CTRL-C: Copy region from Mark to Cursor into paste buffer
-    CTRL-V: Paste copied/cut region into file at Cursor
+    CTRL-V: Paste copied/cut region into file at Cursor Once you've set the Mark, as you move the cursor, you should be getting underlined text showing the current selection/region.

     Use Arrows to move, Home, End, and PageUp & PageDown
     CTRL-A: Move to beginning of current line